 Here are some areas to think about if you’re thinking about giving shares and equity away

 - You want to make it very clear what they are expected to do in the business.
-If you want them to raise investment, be clear about your timescales for this, and if you want them to be in charge of marketing, make sure that they know exactly what this means.
+If you want them to bring in investment, be clear about your timescales for this.
+If you want them to be in charge of marketing, make sure that they know exactly what this means.
 I saw a company recently where someone had been brought in to do marketing, given a chunk of equity, and then all they did was write a plan for what they thought the original owner would do.

-- Who is going to be boss – lots of entrepreneurs take the brave step of recognising that as the company grows, they need someone with more experience to be the Managing Director or CEO and they give up being the boss.
-This is very hard to do, but usually works out well.
+- Who is going to be the boss?
+Lots of entrepreneurs take the brave step of recognising that as the company grows, they need someone with more experience to be the Managing Director or CEO.
+This is very hard to do but usually works out well.
 You might bring someone in to take over from you as the MD, giving them shares to incentivise them and then gradually step back from the company.

 If I can give you one piece of advice, if you’re thinking of bringing in someone to work for your business in return for shares (besides coming and talking to me about it first, of course) it would be:

-One of the most heart rending situations I’ve been involved in is where the minority shareholder died, and his wife then inherited his shares.
-The company then lost a key member of staff (and a friend) and the shares were held by someone who the original business owner had only met once.
+One of the most heart-rending situations I’ve been involved in is where the minority shareholder died, and his wife then inherited his shares.
+The company then lost a key member of staff (and a friend), and the shares were held by someone who the original business owner had only met once.

 Would you like to talk this through some more?

-When people want some one off advice on their strategy for giving shares and equity away in their business, they often book one of my decision making sessions, by Skype or in person if you’re in Brighton.
+When people want some one-off advice on their strategy for giving shares and equity away in their business, they often book one of my decision-making sessions, by Skype or in person if you’re in Brighton.